Core Web Vitals Mastery A Modern SEO Optimization Playbook

 Want to go even further?
 Here's some next-level stuff.

 - Avoid inserting content above existing content, unless it's in response to a user interaction.
-Popping in a banner above your main text?
+Popping in a banner above your main text without the user asking for it?
 That's a cls nightmare.
+User-initiated shifts, like expanding a menu, are generally fine and don't hurt your cls score.

 - optimize css for animations.
 Use